odoo/owl/doc/component.md

 </div>
 ```

-Default slot: the first element inside the widget which is not a named slot will
+Default slot: the first element inside the component which is not a named slot will
 be considered the `default` slot.
 For example:

 ```xml